 – Molong Express and Western District Advertiser (NSW) Friday 4 January 1952.

 MISS DOROTHY HARTIGAN is the first single woman in NSW to be granted a hotel licence.
 Single women were previously ineligible for licences.
 Miss Hartigan has never tasted liquor.

 – News (Adelaide) Friday 4 October 1946.

-The problem for the enterprising Swan brothers was, that whilst having the initiative to oranise the raffle and some raffle tickets, neither their fiances nor intentions extended to providing the lucky winner with a duck of the feathered variety.
+The problem for the enterprising Swan brothers was that whilst having the initiative to organise the raffle and some raffle tickets, neither their finances nor intentions extended to providing the lucky winner with a duck of the feathered variety.

-The winning ticket was held by Mrs Luscombe who, with her husband operated the Bulli Family Hotel.
+The winning ticket was held by Mrs Luscombe who, with her husband operated the Bulli Family Hotel (near Wollongong, NSW).

 – Barry Swan (C. 1996)